Hertig-family/CPPON/readme.txt

                     CppON( CppONType typ=UNKNOWN_CPPON_OBJ_TYPE ); Create an empty CppON of a given type.

-                    CppON( data = NULL; type=UNKNOWN_CPPON_OBJ_TYPE, precision=-1 ) – Create a CppON object of a given type while passing it the data objet.
+                    CppON( data = NULL; type=UNKNOWN_CPPON_OBJ_TYPE, precision=-1 ) – Create a CppON object of a
+                    given type while passing it the data objet.
 (Care should be used when doing this.)

                     factory( CppON &jt ) - Static function used to create a copy of a CppON object based on a reference.

                     factory( CppON *jt ) - Static function used to create a copy of a CppON object based on a pointer to an object.

                     type() - return the type or class name of the object.

                     size() - return the “size” of the value.
 This is a virtual function and may be the size of the storage space, the number of characters or the number of items in a container.

                     dump( FILE *fp ) - This is a virtual function that is used to write the contents of the object to a file.
 It is written in a verbose, human readable way.

                     cdump( FILE *fp ) - this is a virtual function that does a “compact” or compressed dump of an object to a file without unnecessary white spaces characters in it.

                     toCompactJsonString() - This is much like the cdump() method but returns a pointer to an allocated std::string object which must be deleted using the delete command.

                     getData() - Returns a pointer to the allocated data area for the object.

                     toDouble() - Attempts to convert the data to a double value and return it.
 If it isn’t possible the value of -999999999.123 is returned.

                     toInteger() - Attempts to convert the data to an integer value.
 If it isn’t possible then zero is returned.

                     toBoolean() - Return a boolean value of true if the value is anything but zero or false or is the ford “true” in the case of a string.

-                    isNumber() - Returns true if the object type is a CODouble, COInteger or COBoolean
+                    isNumber() - Returns true if the object type is a CODouble, COInteger or COBoolean.

                     isNumber( CPPON * ) - Static method that returns true if the given object type is a CODouble, COInteger or COBoolean.

                     isMap() - Returns true if the object type is a COMap.